 As a Software Developer myself, if someone asked me what projects I was working on at home then I would seriously consider if that is the type of company culture that I want to work in.

-Instead of asking that question, here are some alternatives.
+Instead of asking 'what they are working on at home', here are some alternatives.

 How do you keep up to date with the latest technology trends?

 What new software development methodologies do you think would improve our continuous integration process?